maxwellpettit/docs-test/src/main/markdown/Sales/Transaction Operations.md

 ## Suspend / Resume

 At any point during the sell process the user has the capability to suspend the transaction, for example if a customer forgot an item.
-This same transaction can be resumed from the transaction menu on the sale screen.
+This same transaction can later be resumed from the transaction menu on the sale screen.

 ![SuspendButton](assets/suspend-tag.png)
 ![ResumeButton](assets/resume-transaction.png)